wilsonmar/wilsonmar.github.io/_posts/2016-05-12-azure-certifications.md

    PROTIP: I got a YouTube subscription to download videos for watching offline, so I can listen while I drive through spotty cell coverage areas.

-1. DEFUNCT: <a target="_blank" href="https://portal.cloudskills.io/products/azure-administrator-az-104-exam-prep-course">Tim Warner and Mike Pfeiffer's CloudSkills.io</a> after collecting $1,000 from students before shutting down in 2021.
+DEFUNCT: <a target="_blank" href="https://portal.cloudskills.io/products/azure-administrator-az-104-exam-prep-course">Tim Warner and Mike Pfeiffer's CloudSkills.io</a> after collecting $1,000 from students before shutting down in 2021.
+We felt cheated.
+Tim Warner:
+   * <a target="_blank" href="https://app.pluralsight.com/library/courses/microsoft-azure-administrator-preparing-az-104-exam">Pluralsight: Microsoft Azure Administrator: Preparing for the AZ-104 Exam 4 Oct 2020</a>
+   * <a target="_blank" href="https://learning.oreilly.com/live-events/exam-az-104-microsoft-azure-administrator-crash-course/0636920094475/">OReilly 5h Crash Course</a> Feb 13, 2024 referencing https://github.com/timothywarner/az104
+   <br /><br />

+OReilly:
+   * <a target="_blank" href="https://learning.oreilly.com/live-events/azure-administrator-certification-az-104-crash-course/0636920052897/0636920099990/">Azure Administrator Certification (AZ-104) Crash Course</a> Jan.
+26, 2024 & Feb.
+25, 2021 by Glenn Weadock

 1. Michael J. Shannon takes a deep dive on a lightboard in <a target="_blank" href="https://learning.oreilly.com/videos/exam-az-104-microsoft/9780136823483/9780136823483-A104_01_01_01">9+ hours of videos with transcript from OReilly</a>

 * Pluralsight has <a target="_blank" href="https://app.pluralsight.com/paths/certificate/microsoft-azure-administrator-az-104">a series of videos for each domain</a>

 * <a target="_blank" href="https://cloudacademy.com/learning-paths/az-104-exam-preparation-microsoft-azure-administrator-1-1332/">CloudAcademy's learning path</a>, by Thomas Mitchell, provides quizzes along the way and <strong>time on actual Azure instances</strong>.

-* Tim Warner <a target="_blank" href="https://app.pluralsight.com/library/courses/microsoft-azure-administrator-preparing-az-104-exam">Pluralsight: Microsoft Azure Administrator: Preparing for the AZ-104 Exam</a>

 * <a target="_blank" href="https://cloudacademy.com/learning-paths/az-104-exam-preparation-microsoft-azure-administrator-1-1332/">
 CloudAcademy</a> provides lab time on the real Azure environment.